 Units of rangers are aggressively going out and looking for poachers at night and have requested that all guests at all properties stay at their accommodation in the evening unless on a registered safari vehicle.

 Animals have right of way in all situations, but if they attack you because you are careless and neglectful, the animal will be put down regardless.
-That wouldn’t bode well for the conscious.
+That wouldn’t bode well for the conscience.

 Know the Big Five and what else to look for

-The big five are the 5 most aggressive difficult animals to hunt (derived from colonial times) they are: lion, rhino, elephant, leopard and buffalo... everyone asks why cheetah’s didn’t make the cut and it is because they are relatively too small.
+The Big Five are the most aggressive difficult animals to hunt (derived from colonial times) they are: lion, rhino, elephant, leopard and buffalo... everyone asks why cheetah’s didn’t make the cut and it is because they are relatively too small.